CSCfi/csc-user-guide/docs/computing/quantum-computing/helmi/first-quantum-job.md

 circuit = QuantumCircuit(qreg, name='Bell pair circuit')
 ```

 Now we actually add some gates to the circuit.
 Here a Hadamard gate is added to the first qubit or the first qubit in the quantum register.
-Then a Controlled-X gate is added with two arguments as it is a two qubit gate.
+Then a controlled-x gate is added with two arguments as it is a two qubit gate.

 ```python
 circuit.h(qreg[0])  # Hadamard gate on the first qubit in the Quantum Register